Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Background

-\section{BACKGROUND}
+\section{Background}

-In this section, we review Gaussian processes (GPs) and Bayesian Optimization, which form the foundation of our safe Bayesian optimization algorithm.
-The introduction to GPs is standard and taken from~\cite{Berkenkamp2016Safe} and~\cite{Rasmussen2006Gaussian}.
+In this section, we review Gaussian processes (GPs) and Bayesian optimization, which form the foundation of our safe Bayesian optimization algorithm in~\cref{sec:safe_opt_adapted}.
+The introduction to GPs is standard and based on~\citep{Berkenkamp2016Safe} and~\citep{Rasmussen2006Gaussian}.